Crafting a captivating and convincing landing page isn’t as

 from that pain, and therefore be more likely to convert.

-A landing page’s testimonials are one of its most important trust signals.
+A landing page’s testimonials are one of its most important signals for social proof

 A user wants to know that they can trust the product or service.
 Use

-testimonials from real people and be sure to accompany them with real photos of
+testimonials from real people, and if possible, accompany them with real photos of

-include multiple methods of contacts — a phone number, a physical address, an
+include multiple contact methods — a phone number, a physical address, an

 email address, and a contact form.